-They are individually dyed, and the flax involved is sourced from France and Belgium, according to the makers, Brooklinen.
+They are individually dyed, and the flax comes from France and Belgium, according to the makers, Brooklinen.

 A person should wash them on a cool or warm setting and line-dry them to preserve the fabric.

-These sheets have OEKO-TEX 100 certification and are made in Portugal from European flax, Parachute say.
+These sheets have OEKO-TEX 100 certification and are made in Portugal from European flax.

-They also highlight that their sheets get softer with each use and are both breathable and long-lasting.
+Parachute highlight that its sheets get softer with each use and are both breathable and long-lasting.